duabiht/firefox-extension-no-ai/README.md

 ## ☕ Support

-If you enjoy using **no-ai**, consider supporting development: [Buy Me a Coffee](https://buymeacoffee.com/duabiht)
+If you enjoy using **Filterit**, consider supporting development: [Buy Me a Coffee](https://buymeacoffee.com/duabiht)

 ---

 ## 🚀 Get Started

 1. Install the extension (see instructions above or on AMO).
-2. Browse Reddit as usual—AI-related posts (and any posts matching your custom keywords) will be removed automatically.
+2. Browse Reddit as usual — posts matching your custom keywords will be removed automatically.
 3. Enjoy a cleaner, more relevant Reddit experience!

 ---